Corporate Cards

 What is a fleet card?

 Fleet cards, also known as fuel cards, enable employees to pay for the costs associated with operating a vehicle—including gas, maintenance and repairs—and forward the charge to their company as a business expense.
-Fleet cards can only be used for vehicle-related expenses, whereas other corporate cards can be used for purchases like office supplies, software subscriptions, or meals.
+Fleet cards can only be used for vehicle-related costs, whereas other corporate cards can be used for purchases like office supplies, software subscriptions or meals.

 Fleet cards are for businesses of all sizes with employees who drive a vehicle as part of their job.
-This includes companies that manage field workers or contractors who commute to different job sites (think plumbers, landscapers and telecommunications techs).
+This includes ride share companies and businesses that manage field workers or contractors who commute to different job sites (think plumbers, landscapers, maintenance crews and telecommunications techs).
 Fleet cards are a must for long-haul trucking and last-mile delivery companies that need a way for drivers to pay for fuel and maintenance while they’re on the road.

 How does a fleet card work?